United Nations Office at Nairobi: Location

 The complex of buildings is located next to the Karura Forest in the Gigiri district of Nairobi, along United Nations Avenue.
 It stands across the street from the US Embassy in Kenya.

+The Kenyan Ministry of Foreign and Diaspora Affairs describes Gigiri, together with Runda and Muthaiga, as part of Nairobi's "Blue Diplomatic Zone", referring to the concentration of diplomatic missions and international organisations in the area.

 The UN complex contains a 'green' building, a completely energy and carbon-neutral building, housing UNEP and UN-Habitat offices.
 The building is the first of its kind in Africa, recycling water and using natural light to reduce reliance on artificial lighting.
 In addition, the building is designed to use natural flow of air as a substitute to air conditioning, and it contains solar panels to generate all the energy that the building might consume.
 It was opened on 31 March 2011 by UN Secretary-General Ban Ki-moon and Kenyan President Mwai Kibaki.